James Flewellen, Master Wine Taster

 Dr James Flewellen is a biophysicist and entrepreneur based at the Francis Crick Institute in London.
 He is an accomplished blind taster and award-winning wine writer.
 James learned his trade in taste during his doctoral studies through the University of Oxford Blind Wine Tasting Society, of which he was the President from 2010-2012.
 During his term, he represented Oxford University at many international blind tasting competitions – twice winning the prestigious ‘Top Taster’ Award in the annual Varsity blind tasting match against Cambridge University and captaining winning teams in competitions throughout Europe.

 One of James’s goals is to clarify the complex and hard-to-navigate world of wine for both novice and experienced tasters.
 He applies his scientific training to wine education, illuminating concepts of taste, tannin and terroir in an approachable, entertaining manner.
 James runs wine education events in London, Oxford and further afield, and provides food and wine consultancy.
-He has completed the WSET Level 4 Diploma in Wines and Spirits.
+He has completed the WSET Level 4 Diploma in Wines and Spirits and is a judge for the Internatioanl Wine Challenge.
 His recent book – The Concise Guide to Wine and Blind Tasting – won the Gourmand Award for Best Drinks Education Book in the UK, and placed second in the global Gourmand Drinks Education category.

 Jonell Galloway, Master Food Taster